-This course is focused on the demands of the IB diploma program.
-Students will increase their knowledge of kanji.
+IB Japanese 3 course is focused on the demands of the IB diploma program.
+Students will increase their knowledge of IB kanji lists.
 Students are exposed to more reading and writing more complex formats.
 The emphasis is placed on discussion in Japanese after reading and watching videos, Japanese TV news, and using Japanese websites.
 Students will do presentations by creating their own stories, the culture differences between Japan and America, and on given research subjects.
 The class will be conducted in Japanese.